-Risk of complications — As discussed above, it is crucial to assess the risk of serious complications in patients with neutropenic fever, since this assessment will dictate the approach to therapy, including the need for inpatient admission, IV antibiotics, and prolonged hospitalization.
+Risk of complications — As discussed above, it is crucial to assess the risk of serious complications in patients with neutropenic fever, since this assessment will dictate the approach to therapy, including the need for inpatient admission, intravenous (IV) antibiotics, and prolonged hospitalization.
 (See 'Risk of serious complications' above.)

-Identification of sepsis — Although the signs and symptoms of infection may be significantly muted in neutropenic patients [10,11], an early part of the clinical assessment at triage should include an examination for evidence of a systemic inflammatory response syndrome (SIRS), and a determination of the criteria for sepsis, severe sepsis, or septic shock .
-(See "Sepsis and the systemic inflammatory response syndrome: Definitions, epidemiology, and prognosis", section on 'Definitions'.)
+Identification of sepsis — Although the signs and symptoms of infection may be significantly muted in neutropenic patients [10,11], an early part of the clinical assessment at triage should include an examination for evidence of a systemic inflammatory response syndrome (SIRS) and a determination of the criteria for sepsis, severe sepsis, or septic shock .
+(See "Sepsis syndromes in adults: Epidemiology, definitions, clinical presentation, diagnosis, and prognosis", section on 'Definitions'.)

-Diagnostic evaluation — The diagnostic evaluation of patients presenting with neutropenic fever is summarized in the following Table (table 2), and is discussed in detail separately.
-(See "Diagnostic approach to the adult presenting with neutropenic fever".)
+Diagnostic evaluation — The diagnostic evaluation of patients presenting with neutropenic fever is summarized in the following Table (table 2) and is discussed in detail separately.
+(See "Diagnostic approach to the adult cancer patient with neutropenic fever".)

 The aim of empiric therapy is to cover the most likely and most virulent pathogens that may rapidly cause serious or life-threatening infection in neutropenic patients (table 3) .
 The following general principles apply:

-●In high-risk patients, antibiotics should generally be administered intravenously in a hospital setting.
+●In high-risk patients, antibiotics should generally be administered intravenously (IV) in a hospital setting.

 ●Initial antibiotic selection should be guided by the patient's history, allergies, symptoms, signs, recent antibiotic use and culture data, and awareness of the susceptibility patterns of institutional nosocomial pathogens .